vmware-archive/terraforming-gcp/README.md

 - iso_seg_ssl_ca_private_key: **(optional)** Private key for above SSL CA certificate.
 Required unless `iso_seg_ssl_cert` is specified.

 ## Cloud SQL Configuration (optional)
-- external_database: *(optional)* When set to `1`, a cloud SQL instance will be deployed for the Ops Manager and PAS.
+- external_database: *(optional)* When set to "true", a cloud SQL instance will be deployed for the Ops Manager and PAS.

 #### Ops Manager
 - opsman_sql_db_host: *(optional)* The host the user can connect from.
 Can be an IP address.
 Changing this forces a new resource to be created.